Teesside

-Historically a hub for heavy manufacturing, the number of people employed in this type of work declined from the 1960s onwards, with steel-making and chemical manufacturing (particularly through Imperial Chemical Industries) replaced to some extent by new science businesses and service sector roles.
+Teesside (/ˈtiːsaɪd/) is an urban area around the River Tees in North East England.
+Straddling the border between County Durham and North Yorkshire, it spans the boroughs of Middlesbrough, Stockton-on-Tees and Redcar and Cleveland.
+In 2011, it was the eighteenth-largest urban area in the United Kingdom.
+It forms part of the wider Tees Valley area, which also includes the boroughs of Darlington and Hartlepool.

+Towns on Teesside include Middlesbrough, Stockton-on-Tees, Billingham, Redcar, Thornaby-on-Tees, and Ingleby Barwick.
+The local economy was once dominated by heavy manufacturing until deindustrialisation in the latter half of the 20th century.

 History

 1968–1974: County borough

 Before the county of Cleveland was created, the area (including Stockton-on-Tees) existed as a part of the North Riding of Yorkshire, due to most land being south of the Tees.
 Teesside was created due to Stockton-on-Tees being linked heavily with Thornaby (which had amalgamated with South Stockton/Mandale to form the Borough of Thornaby), Middlesbrough and Redcar by industry.

 Compared to the modern Teesside conurbation, the area was smaller, then excluding towns such as Hartlepool, Ingleby Barwick and Yarm, the latter two being in the Stokesley Rural District until Cleveland was created.
 The Teesside name is still used as a synonym for Tees Valley with most signage and local business retaining the name.